Foot Chase: Plot

 Boyd (Walton Goggins) and Colt (Ron Eldard) interrogate a wealthy banker that may be Drew Thompson but the man turns out to be the person he claims to be, forcing them to leave.
 Raylan (Timothy Olyphant) sees as Marshals inspect the yard, with no sign of Cairn (Gerald McRaney), except his severed foot.
 Raylan finds a bloody footprint in the yard that is unmistakably from Roz's (Alexandra Kyle) cast boot.

 Raylan doesn't know where she may have run off to, so he starts with her boyfriend's trailer.
 Raylan finds the boyfriend target shooting at a picture of a Native American.
 Sheriff Shelby (Jim Beaver) turns up, and deduces from the picture where the stepdaughter is.
 After they find her, she tells them some guys in a beat-up van took her stepdad and called him "Drew Thompson."
 Shelby tells Raylan that he earned the job with Boyd's help but he is not in his payroll, although Raylan remains unconvinced.
 Tim (Jacob Pitts) picks up a veteran friend, Mark (Ian Reed Kesler) at a clinic for addiction and they see Colt entering the clinic.
 Colt forces a recovering addict to help him get a new heroin dealer.
 He also attacks a prostitute when she states to be unaware of Ellen May's (Abby Miller) location.

 In an attempt to get closer to the real Drew Thompson, Ava (Joelle Carter) suggests she and Boyd attend a high-class party.
 Shelby arrives and arrests Boyd for questioning on Cairn's case.
 He takes them to his office, where Raylan is also waiting.
 Boyd is uncooperative until he gets nervous when Shelby mentions Ellen May's disappearance.
 Boyd's lawyer, Sonya Gable (Romy Rosemont) shows up to get Boyd, and deflects Raylan's questions about why she's stalling Arlo's pardon.
 Cairn is revealed to be in an undisclosed location with two men and Sonya is revealed to be part of the situation.
-She allows them to cauterize his foot as he is quickly losing blood.
+They decide to cauterize his stump as he is quickly losing blood.